 Collisions in the LHC generate particles that often decay in complex ways into even more particles.
 Electronic circuits record the passage of each particle through a detector as a series of electronic signals, and send the data to the CERN Data Centre for digital reconstruction.
 The digitised summary is recorded as a 'collision event'.
 Up to about 1 billion particle collisions can take place every second inside the LHC experiment's detectors.
 It is not possible to read out all of these events.
 A 'trigger' system is therefore used to filter the data and select those events that are potentially interesting for further analysis.

 The CERN storage system, EOS, was created for the extreme LHC computing requirements.
-EOS instances at CERN are approaching two billion files (as of 2018), matching the exceptional performances of the LHC machine and experiments.
+EOS instances at CERN exceed three billion files (as of 2019), matching the exceptional performances of the LHC machine and experiments.
 EOS is now expanding for other data storage needs beyond high-energy physics, with AARNET, the Australian Academic and Research Network, and the EU Joint Research Centre for Digital Earth and Reference Data adopting it for their big-data systems.